 Growing up can be tough, especially when you have to come to terms with some harsh realities.

-The only thing we can control is our subjective reality, based on beliefs developed by what we learn and experienced while growing up.
+The only thing we can control is how we perceive reality, based on the beliefs we developed while growing up.
 If you had a traumatic childhood, you can be sure that your view of the world will differ from that of someone who grew up in a safe, sheltered, and loving environment.

-I fall into the camp of kids who had a privileged and sheltered upbringing.
+I fall into the camp of kids who had a sheltered upbringing.
 As I grew up and entered the Arena of Life, I realized how unprepared I was.
 Like balloons, my idealistic notions were popped by the sharp needles of reality.
-Even though each experience was painful, I experienced an awakening in my soul.
-The losses, doubts, struggles, and unknowns sculpted my character and whipped me into shape.
+Even though each experience was painful, it sculpted my character.

 Over the past three decades these have been the top five realities that I have learned to accept and grow from:

 3. Life is unpredictable and risky, so manage your expectations: If you’ve lived long enough, you’ve definitely experienced the unpredictability and inherent risks of life.
-At any point, a person can get an unexpected promotion or lose their job, find the love of their life or find out that their partner wants to break up with them, have a spiritual reawakening after going through many years lost in the dark night of the soul, and so on.
-The First Noble Truth in Buddhism states that in life, “pain is inevitable, but suffering is optional.”
-In other words, pain is an inevitability of human existence, yet we have the option to either let it control us, or learn how to manage the pain.
-Our existence is amorphous – the dynamics that surround us are constantly changing, shifting, disintegrating, and rebirthing.
+At any point, a person can get an unexpected promotion or lose their job, find the love of their life or find out that their partner wants to break up with them, and so on.
+However, pain is an inevitability of human existence.
+We have the option to either let it control us, or learn how to manage the pain.
 Once we truly accept whatever comes our way and embrace it with a positive mindset, instead of a defeatist one, we’ll find peace and harmony in the present moment.

-4. You have to be selective about who you trust and count on: According to author, Brené Brown, “trust is a product of vulnerability that grows over time and requires work, attention and full engagement.”
-Based on Brown’s definition, trust is fragile because it’s connected to our sense of vulnerability.
-For this reason, we have to be careful about who we bestow it on.
-However, trust must begin with you first, because you can’t truly trust someone until you learn to trust yourself.
+4. Be selective about who you trust and count on: Trust is fragile because it’s connected to our sense of vulnerability.
+That’s why we have to be careful about who we bestow it on.
 People need to prove themselves before you can include them in your team.
-I’ve written about this vetting process in detail in this post.
 After being disappointed by certain friends, ex-partners, and family members, I realized the importance of boundaries and managing my expectations when it comes to dealing with people.
-After these lessons, I strive to surround myself with only those who are inspiring and encouraging.
+Now I strive to surround myself with only those who support and encourage me.

-Whenever I find myself overwhelmed and in despair because of the apparent lack of fairness in our world, I look up at the twinkling stars in the night sky to find comfort and solace.
+Whenever I find myself in despair because of the apparent lack of fairness in our world, I look up at the twinkling stars in the night sky to find comfort and solace.
 I’m reminded of the incredible privilege of being alive on this vibrant planet.
-This tiny blue spec in the vast cosmic ocean has provided you and me with the ideal conditions to experience life in all its paradoxical glory.
+This tiny blue spec in the vast cosmic ocean has provided you and me with the ideal conditions to experience life.
 Existence on planet Earth is, indeed, a gift that should be cherished by us all.